Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 The resource creation procedure is explained [here](/docs/connect_manage_environ/environment_agent_resources).

-### After upgrading, I cannot see my headers & path in API Observer?
+### After upgrading, I cannot see my headers & path in Business Insights?

 As of release 1.0.20210421, the agent SDK includes a tracing redaction/sanitizing feature, which is turned on by default.

-Previously, users were able to see the headers/path in API Observer.
+Previously, users were able to see the headers/path in Business Insights.
 Now, everything is replace with the '*' character.
 For the same experience as before, add the following to `ta_env_vars.env`:

 ```shell
 # path